-- 1. The upper pin bearing should be screwed down until there is approximately .025 clearance between it and the top of the shaft bearing.
+- 1. The upper pin bearing should be screwed down until there is approximately 1/64" clearance between it and the top of the shaft bearing.
 The upper pin bearing should then be securely locked in position with the lock nut.
 The lower bearing position is fixed and cannot be adjusted. - 2.
-The contact gap adjustment for the undervoltage unit is made with the moving contact in the reset position, i.e., against the right side of the molded bridge.
-Advance the right hand stationary contact until it just touches the moving contact.
-Then advance the stationary contact 1/4 turn.
-Now screw in the left hand stationary contact until it just touches the moving contact.
-Then back off the left hand stationary contact one turn for a gap of approximately .030."
+The contact gap adjustment for the overvoltage unit is made with the moving contact in the reset position, i.e., against the right side of the bridge.
+Advance the right hand stationary contact until the contacts make.
+Then advance the stationary contact and additional 4 turn.
+Optimum adjustment occurs when the moving contact arm comes to rest just away from the molded bridge.

+Now move in the left-hand stationary contact until it just touches the moving contact.
+Then back off the stationary contact 2/3 of one turn for a contact gap of approximately .020".

 The clamp holding the stationary contact housing need not be loosened for the adjustment since the clamp utilizes a spring-type action in holding the stationary contact in position.